DOI10.47051/SDWL4438

 Figure showing variation among individuals of Stenocercus iridescens

-Figure 1: Individuals of Stenocercus iridescens from Reserva Biológica Cerro Seco, Manabí province (); Cerro de Hayas, Guayas province (); Vinces, Los Ríos province (); and Reserva Las Balsas, Santa Elena province (), Ecuador. j=juvenile.
+Figure 1: Individuals of Stenocercus iridescens from Ecuador: Reserva Biológica Cerro Seco, Manabí province (); Cerro de Hayas, Guayas province (); Vinces, Los Ríos province (); Las Balsas Reserve, Santa Elena province (). j=juvenile.

-Natural history: Extremely commonLikely to be seen every day, usually in large numbers..
-Stenocercus iridescens is diurnal and terrestrial lizard that inhabits a variety of natural habitats ranging from dry lowland shrublands and deciduous lowland forests to evergreen montane forests.5 It is a dominant species in dry forests throughout western Ecuador.
-Iridescent Whorltail-Iguanas prefer secondary forest areas and clearings in the interior of the forest, but are also adapted to human-modified environments such as pastures, crops, reforested areas, and infrastructures.610 Females are most often found on the ground between sticks while males occupy more prominent places such as tree trunks and shrubs up to 1.3 m above the ground.11 Individuals are most active during sunny days and may be seen basking on large rocks.10 At night, they sleep on the leaf-litter, on the ground, or on trunks, twigs, wood poles, shrubs, or agave plants up to 130 cm above the ground.10,12 The diet of this species includes a wide variety of arthropods, but the specific prey items are not known.11 Iridescent Whorltail-Iguanas escape predators by running or by remaining still and relying on their camouflage.11 If captured, they may shed the tail and bite as a method of defense and escape.10 There are records of birds (Caracara cheriway,13 Falco sparverius,14 and Athene cunicularia15) and snakes (Rhinobothryum bovallii16) preying upon individuals of this species.
-Stenocercus iridescens is a territorial lizard with an average home range area of 21 m2.17 Gravid females containing two eggs have been found in Ecuador,10 but the real clutch size is not known.
+Natural history: Stenocercus iridescens is a diurnal and terrestrial lizard that occurs in high densities in a variety of natural habitats ranging from dry lowland shrublands and deciduous lowland forests to evergreen montane forests.5 It is a dominant species in semi-open dry forests, but is also adapted to human-modified environments such as pastures, crops, reforested areas, and infrastructures.610 Females are most often found on the ground between sticks while males occupy more prominent places such as tree trunks and shrubs.11 Individuals are most active during sunny days and may be seen basking on large rocks.10 At night, they sleep on the leaf-litter, on the ground, or on trunks, twigs, wood poles, shrubs, or Agave plants up to 130 cm above the ground.10,12 The diet is insectivorous, but the specific prey items are not known.11 Iridescent Whorltail-Iguanas escape predators by running or by remaining still and relying on their camouflage.11 If captured, they may shed the tail and bite as a method of defense and escape.10 There are records of birds (Caracara cheriway,13 Falco sparverius,14 and Athene cunicularia15) and snakes (Rhinobothryum bovallii16) preying upon individuals of this species.
+Stenocercus iridescens is a territorial lizard with an average home range of 21 m2.17 Gravid females containing two eggs have been found in Ecuador,10 but the real clutch size is not known.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.